Chapter Six: The Starry Void

 Something knotted up in my stomach, like maybe I’d gone too far.
 But I couldn’t just leave it like this!
 I took half a step back and said, “Hey, uh, you’ve gotta work with me here, alright?
 Just, uh –” She still had that frozen look.
 I stepped back further.
 “Come on, you know I’m not going to hurt you!
 You can stop looking like that!”
-She didn’t react.
 I held up my hands placatingly.
 “Look, I’m going to leave now, okay?
 Then you won’t have to talk to me or anything.
 So that’s good, right?!”

 I needed something.
 With my stomach in a knot, I stuck my hands out in front of me and manifested one of the treadmills from the gym back at home.
 I climbed on and switched it on, but nothing happened.
 Because there was no power.
 Fucking of course.
 I slammed my fist down on the controls, snapping off a bit of the plastic.
 Why did this have to happen to me?
 Even this fucking MACHINE wouldn’t do what I wanted.

 Raging, I started to “walk” on the treadmill anyway.
 Since it wasn’t on, it was more like just shoving the belt with my legs over and over.
 But at least it was a workout.
 Shove.
 Shove.
 Shove.